MJR009/BP_Jabukod/README.md

 - `-o` - explicitly specified <b>o</b>utput file and directory (default is `out.s`)
 - `path_to_program` - mandatory input file

-For clarity, Jabukód source files should be followed by `.jk` filename extension.
+For clarity and correct syntax highligting in Visual Studio Code, Jabukód source file names should be followed by `.jk` filename extension.

 ---